Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 One of the information signs by Barbörukapella - erected by Þjóðminjasafn Íslands

-Barbörukapella chapel is not marked on Google maps, but Barböruvegur road is marked and leads to the chapel.
+Barbörukapella chapel is not marked on Google Maps, but Barböruvegur, the road leading to the chapel, is marked.

 Sources and further reading (in Icelandic):